Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Isotopy invariance: proof of the main theorem

-The move (I.b$^\prime$) was used to establish Moves (IV.c) and (IV.d).
-Its proof is shown in Figure \ref{fig:Move-I-prime}.
+Move (I.b$^\prime$) and Move (I.d$^\prime$) were used to establish Moves (IV.c) and (IV.d).
+The proof of Move (I.b$^\prime$) is shown in Figure \ref{fig:Move-I-prime}.
 Here $\sim$ denotes an isotopy preserving good position.
 (See also the second to last paragraph of the proof of Lemma 24 in \cite{BonahonGT11}.)
+The proof of Move (I.d$^\prime$) is obtained from that of Move (I.b$^\prime$) by horizontal reflection.